Super Bowl XXV

 Super Bowl XXV was an American football championship game featuring an all-New York matchup between the American Football Conference (AFC) champion Buffalo Bills and the National Football Conference (NFC) champion New York Giants to decide the National Football League (NFL) champion for the 1990 season.
-The Giants defeated the Bills by the score of 20–19, winning their second Super Bowl.
-This was the first Super Bowl to feature two teams representing the same state.
+The Giants defeated the Bills by the score of 20–19, winning their second Super Bowl and sixth NFL championship.
+This was the first Super Bowl to feature two teams representing the same state (although the Giants still play their home games in New Jersey).

 The game was held at Tampa Stadium in Tampa, Florida, on January 27, 1991, and was the last time a Super Bowl would be held at Tampa Stadium (replaced by the Raymond James Stadium).
 A memorable performance of "The Star-Spangled Banner" by Whitney Houston and the Florida Orchestra preceded the game.
 Jazz musician John Clayton arranged the piece.
 ABC, which broadcast the game in the United States, did not air the halftime show (which was headlined by the American boy band New Kids on the Block) live.
 Instead, the network televised a special ABC News report anchored by Peter Jennings on the progress of the ongoing Gulf War, then aired the halftime show on tape delay after the game.

-The Bills and their explosive no-huddle offense were making their first of four consecutive Super Bowl appearance after finishing the regular season with a 13–3 record, and leading the league in total points scored with 428.
+The Bills and their explosive no-huddle offense were making their first of four consecutive Super Bowl appearances after finishing the regular season with a 13–3 record, and leading the league in total points scored with 428.
 In advancing to their second Super Bowl, the Giants also posted a 13–3 regular-season record, but with a ball-control offense and a defense that allowed a league-low 211 points.
-Super Bowl XXV became the first Super Bowl to feature two teams representing the same state, even though the Giants technically play in New Jersey.
+Super Bowl XXV became the first Super Bowl to feature two teams representing the same state, even though the Giants technically play in East Rutherford, New Jersey, a nearby suburb of New York City.